 Such optimization is when the Flow Editor is not executing modules that are not in use.
 This is done automatically by Aximmetry and most of the time doesn't affect the project.

 There are some cases however when it can lead to confusion, so it will be discussed in detail in this paragraph.

-A module is not being in use when the module's output pins are not connected to anything that ends up with an output, in such cases the module won't be executed.
+A module is not in use when the module's output pins are not connected to anything that ends up with an output.
+In such cases, the module won't be executed.
 The output can be several things, like video outputs, preview panels, recorder modules, or even the peeker which happens when you press down CTRL while your mouse cursor hovers over a connection.

 In this example, a Video Player module is not being executed or played while it is not connected to an output.
-This is visible when we peek at the Video Player's position, besides the execution indicator of the peeker.
+This is also visible from the Video Player's position, besides the execution indicator of the peeker.